Cathy93/yana/README.md

 Several weeks were given to produce a minimum viable product (MVP).
 Throughout the interaction activities, several meetings were held to discuss the application design and to obtain feedbacks.
 Data used in this application were also provided by VACL.

 ### Technology Stack
--Node JS
+- Node JS
--React JS
+- React JS
--Express JS
+- Express JS
--MongoDB
+- MongoDB

 ### Design and Planning Process
 #### White Board Brain Storming